 New for 2020, Tube Tahoe is the home of winter fun for the whole family.
 At over 500 feet in length, their machine groomed tubing lanes are some of the longest in the area.
 They’re located in Meyers, next to the Holiday Market.

-This snow play area features groomed and managed sledding hills, restrooms, and parking.
-User fees are $15.00 per vehicle and there’s an extra parking fee for larger vehicles such as motor homes and vehicles with trailers.
+This privately owned snow play area features groomed and managed sledding hills, restrooms, and parking.
+User fees are $30.00 per vehicle, and there’s an extra parking fee for larger vehicles such as motor homes and vehicles with trailers.
 Currently, there are no season passes and no overnight parking.
 Adventure Mountain is not part of the SNO-PARK system; therefore, they do not accept SNO-PARK tickets.

-Hours: Monday – Friday 10 am to 4 pm, Saturdays, Sundays and Holidays 9:00 am to 4:30 pm, from late November to April, weather permitting.
+Hours: Monday – Friday 10 am to 4 pm, Saturdays, Sundays and Holidays 9:00 am to 4:30 pm, from late November to April, weather and snow permitting.